UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 more about the ranges library [here](https://en.cppreference.com/w/cpp/ranges).

 :::
 ::::

 ## Key Points:
 - Higher-order functions in C++: Functions that accept other functions as arguments or return them as results, enabling more modular, reusable, and expressive code.
 - Lambda expressions: Anonymous functions defined using lambda syntax, often utilized as arguments for higher-order functions, offering flexibility and conciseness.
+- Polymorphic functions: `std::function` allows functions to be passed around as objects with a common interface, enabling polymorphism and more flexible higher-order function usage.
 - Standard library algorithms: C++ includes a variety of higher-order functions (e.g. `std::transform`, `std::for_each`, and `std::accumulate`) to perform common operations on data structures efficiently and with less boilerplate code.
-- Function adaptors and bind: Tools like `std::function`, `std::bind`, and placeholders enable further manipulation and customization of functions, allowing more complex and powerful higher-order function usage.